Battery & Hazardous Materials

 6.2 Lithium-ion batteries shipped alone: UN 3480 (not used for consumer spares).

-6.4 We apply the correct lithium battery mark, Class 9 labels, and documentation per mode and carrier.
+6.4 Correct lithium battery marks, Class 9 labels, and documentation are applied per transport mode and carrier.

 7.0 SDS/MSDS Access

-7.1 Customers and carriers may request SDS/MSDS via support@geig.co.uk; we will also publish summaries on /legal/ where appropriate.
+7.1 Customers and carriers may request SDS/MSDS via support@geig.co.uk; summaries may also be published on the Legal Hub where appropriate.

-7.2 We hold SDS/MSDS and UN38.3 evidence centrally and furnish on request to carriers, marketplaces, and business customers.
+7.2 SDS/MSDS and UN 38.3 evidence are held centrally and furnished on request to carriers, marketplaces, and business customers.

-7.3 We maintain version control to ensure SDS/MSDS match the supplied cell/pack model.
+7.3 Version control is maintained to ensure SDS/MSDS match the supplied cell or pack model.

 8.0 Packaging & Marking

-8.1 Batteries ship within UN-compliant inner packaging preventing short circuits; exposed terminals are insulated; robust fibre outer cartons are used (see Environmental Packaging Policy v1.1).
+8.1 Batteries ship in UN-compliant inner packaging preventing short circuits, with insulated terminals and robust fibre outer cartons (see Environmental Packaging Policy v1.1).

-8.3 Postal and courier restrictions apply; items not accepted by a carrier or Royal Mail will be refused and re-routed.
+8.3 Postal and courier restrictions apply; consignments not accepted by a carrier or Royal Mail will be refused or re-routed.

 9.0 Carrier & Mode Rules

-9.2 Road (ADR): we classify, pack, mark, and document consignments per ADR thresholds.
+9.2 Road (ADR): consignments classified, packed, marked, and documented per ADR thresholds.

-9.3 Sea (IMDG): we provide DG declarations, stowage, and segregation instructions as required.
+9.3 Sea (IMDG): DG declarations, stowage, and segregation instructions provided as required.

-9.4 Royal Mail: we comply with UK postal restrictions and may prohibit certain returns via post.
+9.4 Royal Mail: UK postal restrictions are observed; certain returns may be prohibited.

-9.5 Where rules conflict, the most stringent requirement applies.
+9.5 Where requirements differ, the most stringent applies.

-10.1 We accept DDR items directly from consumers and business customers, but only under an issued RMA with written instructions.
+10.1 DDR items are accepted only under an issued RMA with written instructions.

-10.2 Customers must not ship swollen, punctured, overheated, leaking, or otherwise suspect batteries without our explicit approval and supplied method.
+10.2 Customers must not ship swollen, punctured, overheated, leaking, or suspect batteries without explicit approval and a supplied return method.

 11.0 Returns, RMA & In-Warranty Swaps